 The reference manual can be found on the CD as an Acrobat (PDF) document.
 It is designed as a supplement to the user manual and goes into detail on topics that apply to a variety of devices.
 These include for example:

 - Systems design of the LCOS operating system

 - Configuration

 - Management

 - Diagnosis

 - Security

 - Routing and WAN functions

 - Firewall

 - Quality of Service (QoS)

-- Virtual Private Networks (VPN)
+- ► Virtual Private Networks (VPN)

-- Virtual Local Networks (VLAN)

-- ▶ Wireless networks (WLAN)

-- LANCAPI

-- Further server services (DHCP, DNS, charge management)